+Level 1 Part 1 of the PGA PGM Education Program.
 Introduction to the Policies and Procedures of the PGA Golf Mgt.
-Program and the PGA of America Students will also be introduced to the Qualifying Level of the PGA's Educational Program, Rules of Golf, PGA Constitution and the History of the PAG.
+Program and the PGA of America.
+Students will complete the PGA Qualifying Level,Facility Management 1A (Tournament Ops A, Rules of Golf B, and Career Enhancement B), and the corresponding Work Experience Activities.
 Additional course fee required.
 Consent of Instructor required.
-Restricted to: PGA Golf Management Students.
-MKTG/PGM majors.
+Restricted to: MKTG majors.